rocrill/meal-generator/README.md

   All images were sourced from [Pexels](https://www.pexels.com/), [Unsplash](https://unsplash.com/) and [Pixabay](https://pixabay.com/).

-  The main feature of the home page is the meal generator plate which comprises of three sepoarate images for the different food groups.
+  The main feature of the home page is the meal generator plate which comprises of three separate images for the different food groups.
 This is set to images which represent each food group when the user first arrives on the page, and these are then replaced with new images according to the plate section each time the user clicks to generate new meal inspiration.

 ## Features